AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-MB/README.md

 2. Function:

-This script runs the two classifiers on both uncorrected and batch-corrected input matrices.
-In order to run MM2S, the script utilizes the R package `org.Hs.eg.db`  to convert gene symbols to Entrez ids.
+This script runs the medulloPackage classifier on both uncorrected and batch-corrected input matrices.

 3. Output